google-research-datasets/tydiqa/README.md

 measurements for the baseline system, see the
 [TACL article](https://storage.cloud.google.com/tydiqa/tydiqa.pdf).

-# Choose a Task
+# The Tasks

 *   Primary tasks:
     *   **Passage selection task (SelectP):** Given a list of the passages in the article, return either (a) the index of the passage that answers the question or (b) NULL if no such passage exists.
-    *   **Minimal answer span task (MinSpan):** Given the full text of an article, return one of (a) the begin end byte indices of the minimal span that completely answers the question; (b) YES or NO if the question requires a yes/no answer and we can draw a conclusion from the passage;
+    *   **Minimal answer span task (MinSpan):** Given the full text of an article, return one of (a) the start and end byte indices of the minimal span that completely answers the question; (b) YES or NO if the question requires a yes/no answer and we can draw a conclusion from the passage;
         (c) NULL if it is not possible to produce a minimal answer for this